 Much like the classic Doppler Velocity Experiment, nothing with the note itself is changing, only its interaction with the observer.
-Therefore, nothing preventing higher velocities.
-In fact, if that note was taken to supersonic velocities it would simply disappear from the observer’s frame of reference.
+Therefore, nothing is preventing higher velocities.
+In fact, if that note was taken to supersonic velocities, it would simply disappear from the observer’s frame of reference.
 Yet it would still exist unchanged.

 Exactly the same can be said of matter moving faster than C. Nothing is changing with the matter itself, only its interaction with our frame of reference.
 Therefore, nothing is preventing higher velocities.

 Recognizing this concept opens an absolute wealth of new information and applications, as well as continually proving itself over and over again.
 This Scientific Principle applies not only to the grand scale of the Universe itself, but equally to the Subatomic Quantum world as well.
 The explinations of so many observable phenomenon truly have their foundations in the principle of C+ regardless of their scale.
 Such applications include Dark Matter, Black Holes, Quantum Entanglement and Gravity, to mention a few.